dorucioclea/IsengardContract/README.md

 - User must be able to send an NFT to the contract for sale -> contract must know that this is sale and not auction and must save owner.   - DONE
 - User must be able to buy the NFT if found on the sale list   - DONE
 - User must be able to retrieve there NFT (pong) if the NFT is on the sale list and the user is the Owner. - DONE
-- User must be able to send an NFT to the contract for auction -> contract must know that this is auction and not sale and must save owner.
+- User must be able to send an NFT to the contract for auction -> contract must know that this is auction and not sale and must save owner. - DONE
-- User must be able to bid on the NFT if found on the auction list
+- User must be able to bid on the NFT if found on the auction list - DONE (but auction list must exist in backend)
-- User must be able to retrieve their NFT (pong) if the NFT wasn't sold in the auction
+- User must be able to retrieve their NFT (pong) if the NFT wasn't sold in the auction - DONE ( If there were no bidders, otherwise it's sold. )
 - User must be able to retrieve their bid ammount if the auction was won by someone else.
 - Users can request a view of the status of the bids.
 - Users can request a view of the time left to bid.